Physical Address

 Look for:

-Uninstall anything suspicious, but be careful not to remove essential system components.
+Uninstall anything suspicious, but avoid removing essential system components.

 Check: